Setting up a Materials Module #

 }

-If you want to see all of the player’s data including these materials, run Game ➨ RPC - Partner ➨ Player Data ➨ GetPartner.
+If you want to see the player’s serialized data, including these materials, run Game ➨ RPC - Partner ➨ Player Data ➨ GetPartner.

 1. Copy the following code into the RPC’s body and click Send.
 This call will deduct 3 iron_ore to a player.